-THE FELLOWSHIP DESCRIBED BELOW IS UNDER REVISION AND THE APPLICATION PERIOD HAS NOT BEGUN.
-WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME.
+THE FELLOWSHIP DESCRIBED BELOW IS UNDER REVISION AND WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME.

 THANK YOU FOR YOUR INTEREST.
-PLEASE CHECK BACK FOR UPDATES IN NOVEMBER.
+PLEASE CHECK BACK FOR UPDATES.

 Eligibility: This fellowship is intended for early career social science and humanities scholars whose research contains a strong legal component and who plan to compete for a University teaching position in the U.S. market.
 Non-US citizens may apply, but must meet the stated criteria.

 About the Fellowship: The Institute for Legal Studies of the University of Wisconsin Law School will appoint a postdoctoral fellow for the 2015-16 academic year.
 Starting in TBA we will invite applications from scholars who are in the early (pre-tenure) stage of their career or whose careers have been interrupted or delayed.
 Eligibility is limited to humanities or social science scholars who work in the law and society tradition, for example, anthropologists, economists, historians, political scientists, and sociologists.
 Advanced ABD graduate students may apply, but the PhD must be completed before beginning the fellowship.
 The stipend will be determined in 2014, along with a research allowance and benefits that include health insurance.